Way-Yuhao/ISLAND/README.md

 - [ ] Plot correlation between urban hotspots and SVI
 - [x] finalize journal to publish
 - [ ] Incorporate LANDSAT 9 to improve temporal continuity
+- [ ] Mention 'B10 frame maycontain np.nan or np.NIF, which has been converted to -1
+- [ ] NEED TO RECHECK DATA UPLOADED FOR HOUSTON REGION